-After spending some time with my new set of “cans,” I am now able tell you whether or not they were successful in that endeavor.
+After spending some time with my new set of “cans,” I am now able to tell you whether or not they were successful in that endeavor.

 They come in an assortment of colors and customizable metal shields, but I chose to go with the Gunmetal version (pictured).
 The white ones look too much like Beats by Dre (which I think are overpriced for the quality of sound that you get) and the Chrome was a little too flashy.
-The Gunmetal was juuuuuust right and better suits my personal style the most.
+The Gunmetal was juuuuuust right and better suits my style the most.

 Also, on more than one occasion I have been stopped and asked about them.

 Beyond that, there is a beautiful combination of metal and matte finish, coupled with leather, steel and memory foam (cups & headband).

 Other than arriving in very cool packaging – including a metal lid snap and a faux crocodile handle (a nice touch) – you will also receive:

 - A stylish/hard exoskeleton storage & carrying case to hold, protect and transport your headphones

 - Two tangle-resistant Kevlar-braided cables.
 One is a standard headphone cord (thicker & slightly longer), while the other cable doubles as a headphone & headset cord for Apple devices, including a microphone and remote control.
 I tested the smartphone cable on my Galaxy Nexus, and the remote on the cord did not answer calls (seems to only work on Apple devices).
 However, the mic and headset work fine if you answer calls directly from your phone.
 Callers said that I sounded clear and that they could understand me just fine.